Services

 Therapy Sessions

-Therapy is always personalised and may focus on areas like sensory processing, motor skills, emotional regulation, or independence.
+Therapy sessions are always personalised and playful, focusing on meaningful goals such as sensory regulation, motor skills, confidence, or independence.

 Consultation